alephium/www/src/content/blog/2024-09-03_The-BSC-Alephium-Bridge-is-live-on-Testnet--a8cddd0a5014/index.md

 description: 'Bridge assets from and to BNB Smart Chain Testnet'
 ---

-Bridge assets from and to BNB Smart Chain Testnet

----

 ### The BSC/Alephium Bridge is live on Testnet!

 #### Bridge assets from and to BNB Smart Chain Testnet